Thomas, Count of Savoy: Biography

 Thomas was born in Aiguebelle, the son of Humbert III of Savoy and Beatrice of Viennois.
 He was still a minor when his father died in 1189, and his mother acted as regent until 1191 during his minority reign.
 Despite his youth he began the push northwest into new territories.
 In the same year he granted Aosta Valley the "Charte des Franchises", recognising the right to administrative and political autonomy (this right was maintained until the French Revolution).
 Later he conquered Vaud, Bugey, and Carignano.
 He supported the Hohenstaufens, and was known as "Thomas the Ghibelline" because of his career as Imperial Vicar of Lombardy.

 Thomas worked throughout his reign to expand the control and influence of the County of Savoy.
-One of the key tools that he used was his large number of children, whom he worked to get into positions of influence in neighboring regions.
-In part, this was done by getting many of his sons into episcopal offices in surrounding territories, in a time when bishops had temporal as well as spiritual authority.
+One of the key tools that he used was his large number of children, whom he worked to get into positions of influence in neighbouring regions.
+In part, this was done by getting many of his sons into episcopal offices in surrounding territories, at a time when bishops had temporal as well as spiritual authority.
 In addition to William and Boniface, who made their careers in the clergy, their brother Thomas started out as a canon at Lausanne and became prévôt of Valence by 1226.
 Pietro was also a canon at Lausanne and served as acting bishop there until he was replaced in 1231.
 In 1219 he worked to get his daughter Beatrice married to the fourteen-year-old Ramon Berenguer IV, Count of Provence.
-This established a close relationship between the two adjoining counties which would help cement Savoy control over trade between Italy and France.
+This established a close relationship between the two adjoining counties which would help cement Savoy's control over trade between Italy and France.

 Thomas fought many battles to expand his control.
 In 1215, his troops fought in an alliance with Milan against Monferrato, destroying the town of Casale.
 In 1222, he captured Cavour.
 He also worked through diplomatic and economic means to expand his control.
 The county of Savoy long enjoyed control over critical passes through the Alps.
 In his quest to gain more control over Turin, Thomas made an agreement with its rival Asti to reroute its French trade around Turin through Savoyard lands in a treaty on 15 September 1224.
 In 1226, Emperor Frederick II came to northern Italy and named Thomas Imperial Vicar of Lombardy.
 In this role, he mediated in a Genoese rebellion and a dispute between the town of Marseille and its bishop.
 Thomas also made a policy of granting franchises and charters to towns on key trade routes, which enabled the merchant class to develop more wealth and built support for his rule.